9 Eco-Friendly Grass Alternatives

 • Buffalograss (Bouteloua dactyloides) is a hardy warm-season turfgrass that thrives in sunny areas and is heat- and drought-tolerant.
 For a meadow-like lawn, it only needs to be mowed once every spring.
 Buffalograss requires less maintenance than regular turfgrasses, but it still needs watering and fertilization.

-• Centipedegrass (Eremochloa ophiuroides) is an apple-green colored, slow-growing turfgrass.
-It requires mowing, but much less than the average turfgrass lawn, hence its nickname, the “lazy man’s grass.”
-It grows best in hot, sunny southern lawns, and requires infrequent, deep waterings and very little fertilizer.
+• Centipedegrass (Eremochloa ophiuroides) is an apple-green, slow-growing turfgrass.
+It requires much less mowing than the average turfgrass lawn, hence its nickname, the “lazy man’s grass.”
+Centipede thrives in hot, sunny southern lawns and requires infrequent, deep watering and very little fertilizer.

 • No-mow Zoysia should be grown in the South and Transition Zone (USDA planting zones 6 to 11).